Rubidium7/sha256/README.md

 ### How to run it

-The program takes input as either a string, a file or reads it from the stdin
+The program takes in input as either a string, a file or reads it from the stdin

 ```
 git clone https://github.com/Rubidium7/sha256.git